-During the year, the Company wrote off its investment in Duty Free Caribbean (Holdings) Ltd. of \$32,067 (note 12).
-Our investment in Contonou Shores was also written down in the amount of \$600.
+During the prior year, the Company wrote off its investment in Duty Free Caribbean (Holdings) Ltd. of \$32,067 (note 12).
+In the prior year, our investment in Contonou Shores was also written down in the amount of \$600.

 The Group's interests in its principal associates, all of which are unlisted, are as follows: